-Boundary offers an EYFS Alternative Provision (Acorns), for pupils who need support in communication and language, cognition and learning or social emotional learning.
-The children who access this space may have an EHCP already.
-However, some children will access this space so they are being supported in a smaller group provision to see if this is suitable for them to assess what needs they have.
-This space has a qualified teacher and two SEND TA's to support the complex needs of the children through a highly personalised and differentiated curriculum, in line with the Early Years framework.
+Boundary offers an EYFS/Y1 Alternative Assessment Provision (Acorns), for pupils who need support in communication and language, cognition and learning or social emotional learning.
+The children who access this space have an EHCP already and places are allocated by the Local Authority.
+This space has a qualified teacher and two SEND TA's to support the complex needs of the children through a highly personalised and differentiated curriculum, in line with the Early Years framework and National Curriculum.